mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 find the requested track in the MusicBrainz database, could not connect to the MusicBrainz servers, or because you are not connected to the Internet.

-.. hint:: You can't identify short audio snippets.
-The MusicBrainz service has been designed for identifying full audio files.
+.. hint:: The MusicBrainz service has been designed for identifying full audio files.
+Is a track less then 2 minutes long, identifying the file will likely fail.
+Identifying a layered mix-track or mash-up may produce false positives in the result list.

 Using 3rd-party software
 ------------------------